DDexxeDD/phtree-c/README.md

 [demo_2d_spatial_hash](https://github.com/DDexxeDD/phtree-c/blob/main/examples/demo_2d_spatial_hash.c) is an example of indexing 2d points in a spatial hash.
 Points in the tree are buckets of size 32x32 which points are stored in.

 [demo_3d6d](https://github.com/DDexxeDD/phtree-c/blob/main/examples/demo_2d_spatial_hash.c) is an example of indexing both 3d points and 3d boxes.
 This is a demonstration of using trees of higher dimensions to store boxes in lower dimensions.

+For this library to work you _must_ define a few things.
+1. The structure/element you want to store at each index
+2. A function for creating/allocating one of those elements
+3. A function for destroying/deallocating one of those elements
+4. A function for converting a user defined value to a `phtree_key_t`, generic converters for ints, floats, and doubles are provided
+5. A function for converting a user defined type to a `phtree_point_t`
+6. Function(s) for what to do when querying or iterating the tree.

 ### Define an element to be stored in the tree.